ablanco1950/Drone-Detection_Yolov10/README.md

 The images are presented on the screen with a red box , or several red boxes, indicating the predictions, and the confidence of predicted drone detection.

-The model has been obtained with a MAP50 of 0.738 and MAP50-95 of 0.382 corresponding to epoch 17 of the training (see log in the attached LOG.txt file, in which MAP50 values ​​higher than 0.738  are obtained)
+The model has been obtained with a MAP50 of 0.0868 and MAP50-95 of 0.501 corresponding to epoch 33 of the training (see log in the attached LOG.txt file)

 Comparing the results with those obtained in the reference project https://universe.roboflow.com/drone-detection-pexej/drone-detection-data-set-yolov7/dataset/1 , the results are similar.